nextflow-io/training/docs/basic_training/cache_and_resume.md

 [1, A]
 ```

-..and that order will likely be different every time the pipeline is run.
+..and that order will likely be different every time the workflow is run.

 Imagine now that we have two processes like this, whose output channels are acting as input channels to a third process.
 Both channels will be independently random, so the third process must not expect them to retain a paired sequence.
 If it does assume that the first element in the first process output channel is related to the first element in the second process output channel, there will be a mismatch.